nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 While more data is needed to draw firm conclusions, this suggests that there has been recent transmission between even very distant parts of the country.
 <br><br>
 This highlights that the transmission patterns across the U.S. are far more complex than is represented in the currently available data.
-Additional data will help us understand what is likely a deeply interconnected national epidemic playing out amidst highly heterogeneous responses across states.
+Additional data will help us understand what is likely a deeply interconnected national epidemic playing out against the backdrop of highly heterogeneous responses from states.
 <!-- There is no right side text -->